mmcgrana/adder/README.md

-`adder` is a sample Clojure web application; the [associated blog post](http://mmcgrana.github.com/2010/07/develop-deploy-clojure-web-applications.html) walks through its development and deployment.
+`adder` demonstrates the basics of developing and deploying a Clojure web application.
+The [associated blog post](http://mmcgrana.github.com/2010/07/develop-deploy-clojure-web-applications.html) walks through the rationale and details.